dotdeas/phpsr/README.md

 ```

 ## Note
 This script is intended to be used in countries that uses the ISO 216 paper size standard.
 Reports are based on A3/A4 paper size.
-Letter, executive and legal papers size will be listed as other.
+Letter, executive and legal paper size will be listed as other in the reports.

 ## Contact me
 If you found a bug, got a great idea or just want to say hello.
 Send me a email on andreas@dotdeas.se